dayarthvader/message_processor/docs/system_design.md

 | Option 3              |No duplicate file writes <br> faster transaction RTT| Capacity and performance scaling issue <br> Meeting the synchronous communication<br>requirement cannot be met without compromising on the state of the system|
 | Option 4              |Lock free implementation <br> no load on the internal resources as we don't hold any locks and memory for too long <br> resources consumed are purely outside of the process (network and storage) hence enabling linear scaling <br> Ideal for cloud deployment | Duplicate file writes <br> longer transaction RTT compared to Option3.

+1. From the above comparison the favourable choice seems to be option 4.
+We can implement the same for this round and measure the performance and capacity at various scales.
+2. Use active objects pattern to implement multi-threading.

 ## Application interface.
 1. Client-generated client-id to be used by the client for client identification.
 UUID or timestamp based IDs?
 2. Client to generated messages with sequence numbers or transaction IDs